2 Data Manipulation

 [21] "EIV_nutrients" "TWI"

-2.2 Select
+2.2 select()

-Select extracts columns/variables based on their names or position.
-It is important to realise the difference between select and filter.
-Select is used to select the names of variables I want to keep in the dataset, while filter applies to rows depending on their values.
+select() extracts columns/variables based on their names or position.
+It is essential to understand the distinction between select() and filter(). select() is used to select variables (columns) we want to keep in the dataset, while filter() applies to rows depending on their values.

 data %>%